-One of the most cliché, yet still socially relevant and perplexing relationship question to ask is can men and women be friends?
+One of the most cliché yet still socially relevant and perplexing relationship question to ask is can men and women be friends?
 To up the difficulty, people usually qualify it by asking can men and women be just friends?
 As if platonic friends don’t exist.
 But a multitude of pieces have been written on those.
-If you want to start major controversy; ask a person how they feel about their mate having friends of the opposite sex?
-A special vitriol and distrust are usually displayed.
+If you want to start major controversy, ask a person how they feel about their mate having friends of the opposite sex.

-Two of my absolute best friends in life are women; as you can imagine, it has put a strain on all of our dating lives.
-We have friends, let alone people we’re interested in or dating that question, can’t understand, or even fathom the sincerity of our friendship.
+Two of my absolute best friends in life are women.
+As you can imagine, it has put a strain on all of our dating lives.
+We have friends or people we’re interested in or dating who question or can’t understand the sincerity of our friendship.

 Here are a few questions and issues that women usually ask me about having a friend of the opposite sex.
 My friends Tempest and Reece will help with the answers.